radiant-rstats/docker/install/rsm-msba-linux.md

 ### Removing locally installed packages

-To remove locally installed R packages press 8 (+ Enter) in the launch menu and follow the prompts.
-To remove locally installed Python modules press 9 (+ Enter) in the launch menu.
+To remove locally installed R packages press 8 (and Enter) in the launch menu and follow the prompts.
+To remove Python modules installed locally using `pip` press 9 (and Enter) in the launch menu

 ## Committing changes to the computing environment